U.S. flag

 3. Installing Treatment Systems

+The EPA will be installing individual water treatment systems to address contamination and protect residents and workers at eligible properties after they have been sampled by the EPA.
 After the EPA receives the sampling results, if a property’s drinking water has contaminant levels above the EPA’s MCLs, that property will be eligible to receive a free water treatment system called a Point-of-Entry Treatment system.
+This work is planned for summer-fall 2025 once the EPA’s subcontract is set.

 The EPA's current investigation is known as an integrated assessment, designed to study and address the most immediate risks to people’s health and the environment while the site is evaluated for inclusion on the EPA’s Superfund National Priorities List.
 If the site is added to the EPA’s National Priorities List, it would be eligible for federal funding to pay for extensive, long-term cleanup actions under the EPA’s Superfund program.
 Listing the site also allows for robust engagement with communities impacted by the PFAS contamination.
 Superfund gives the EPA strong authority to hold the polluters that will be identified as potentially responsible parties at this site responsible and accountable for the cleanup.